trustedsec/SysmonCommunityGuide/process-events.md

 Process Events
 ==============

 Sysmon can log process creation, process termination and process access events.
-The prorocess actions are captured via ObjRegisterCallbacks at the kernel level using its driver.
-These events are important since the **ProcessGuid** field of these events are used by other so as to provide more context on the process that relates to the actions and the ProcessGuid maps to the **LogonGuid** that it is then used to track all actions of a given logon session.
-The main reason for using this GUIDs is that Process ID and Logon ID on a system get re-used as time passes.
+The process events are captured via ObjRegisterCallbacks at the kernel level using its driver, and contain a unique, deterministically generated ProcessGuid and LogonGuid that are unique to their process instance and LSA logon session respectively.

-In the case of processes ID it can happen multiple times in a days.
+The ProcessGuid and LoginGuid make tracking individual process and users much easier.
+The ProcessGuid attribute is used in all events associated with its process, and, unlike a ProcessID, will not be reused by the host system later.
+The LogonGuid attirbute similarly is assigned to a login session of a particular user, and will not be reused later as a LoginID would.

 ![ProcessGUID Source](./media/image31.png)